tweag/topiary/README.md

 ```

 ### `@lower_case`/`@upper_case`
-(Don't) Capitalize all of the text in the matched node.
+Set the capitalization of all text in the matched node and its children.
 Use this with care in languages that are case sensitive.

 ```scheme